 Want to know more about our education centre in Samrong?
 Read our previous annual reports here:

-Children of the Mekong carries out various development projects every year to improve educational and living environment for children and their families, such as:
+Children of the Mekong carries out various development projects every year to improve educational and living environments for children and their families, such as:

-- reconstructing a community damaged by a natural disasters
+- reconstructing communities damaged by a natural disasters

 - organising creative writing workshops etc.